College Corps Logo

 • Commit to a total of 450 service hours during the 2025 – 26 academic year (August – June) for approximately 15-20 hours per week.

-• Complete in-person service hours within local nonprofit organizations, food banks/pantries, climate action organizations or K-12 school.
-Placement sites will be organized and assigned by the program based on students’ interests.
+• Complete in-person service hours within local nonprofit organizations, food banks/pantries, environmental organizations or with a K-12 school.
+Placement sites will be organized and assigned by the program based on students’ interests and organization needs.

 • Actively participate in trainings, team meetings, and weekly seminars.